melodysdreamj/Policy/screennotoff/Privacy Policy.md

 Last updated

-February 18 2021
+January 25 2022

 Privacy Policy
 ==============

 ### 0\.
 Basic Principle

-NewProjectName places the personal information of our customers as a top priority, and under no circumstances does the customers' personal information will be used for marketing purposes.
-NewProjectName will not share the personal information of our customers with third parties in any case other than infrastructure maintenance.
+Prevent Screen Off places the personal information of our customers as a top priority, and under no circumstances does the customers' personal information will be used for marketing purposes.
+Prevent Screen Off will not share the personal information of our customers with third parties in any case other than infrastructure maintenance.

 ### 1\.
 Purpose of Privacy Policy